 How to Make Money from your App

 You may not have made the decision to get an app developed for the purpose of making direct additional income, rather as a way to increase accessibility, make using your digital platform more seamless, or elevate your business appearance.
-Whatever your reason for owning an app, you can capitalize on it, and make it one of your companies key assets.
+Whatever your reason for owning an app, you can capitalize on it, and make it one of your company's key assets, and there has never been a better time to make an app.
 In this Proteams blog post you will find at least one way that you can turn your app into an asset without hindering the appearance of your app or affecting the customer experience.

 In-App purchases or the 'freemium' model is highly favored by users as it increases accessibility without losing out on potential earnings; the app owner provides both an option for a free version of the app, but use in-app purchases of additional individual features, or an entire premium version, is also offered.
 This option leaves you open to develop on your MVP (check out our Essential App Development Terms for Business Owners blog post to learn more key terms like this), depending on the response to your MVP, you may choose to add additional paid features that will gain attention from current and new users.